 Below are answers to some of the questions our real estate attorneys encounter most frequently as we advise and represent homeowners in real estate transactions throughout the Greater Chicago area.
 We hope this information is helpful to you.
-If you have other questions besides the below real estate FAQs, or if you need assistance in a purchase, sale, lease or other real estate transaction, contact Johnson, Westra, Broecker, Whittaker & Newitt, P.C. at our offices in Carol Stream, Chicago and St. Charles.
+If you have other questions besides the below real estate FAQs, or if you need assistance in a purchase, sale, lease or other real estate transaction, contact Johnson, Westra, Broecker, Whittaker & Newitt, P.C. at our offices in Carol Stream and Chicago.

 What do we need to bring to closing?

 As the buyer, you will need to bring a cashier’s check (which cannot exceed $50,000) to closing.
 We typically advise clients to make the check out to themselves, and they can then endorse it over to the sellers or the Title Company at closing.
 The buyer’s lender and/or bank will make wire transfers of funds exceeding $50,000 for the purchase.
 You should also bring a photo ID and a copy of a valid homeowner’s insurance policy.

 As the seller, you will need to bring the property deed, as well as a photo ID, and mortgage information for the buyer’s attorney.
 You should also bring final meter readings on the utilities, and proof of compliance with Illinois carbon monoxide detector and smoke detector laws.
 And of course, don’t forget all the keys and garage door openers, etc. The real estate attorneys at Johnson, Westra, Broecker, Whittaker and Newitt, P.C. will review the title search and inform the sellers of any other essential items that need to be addressed prior to closing.

 A Transfer Disclosure Statement or TDS is a document that should be provided to potential buyers by the seller disclosing any structural defects or other problems with the home, from non-working appliances to particularly bad or noisy neighbors.